PatrickKyei/exception/_tabs/about.md

 I have spoken at several tech conferences and had the opportunity to interact with [creative minds](https://youtube.com/channel/UCsAjtT-RYQRtMngsTGLxS2Q) in the tech industry to share their knowledge to impact the tech ecosystem.

+I jot down my thoughts.
+Those are my own initiatives.
+It's more of a communal celebration of learning.
+And if I can play some role in your life to help you go to a new place, I'd be happy, honored, and fortunate to do so.
+And if I ever stop being successful at it, I'll try something new.

 > Here are my thoughts on a few crucial things about life ...[find here](https://patrickkyei.com/posts/who-is-me/)

 Would love to hear from you.
 [Want to have a chat?
 Schedule a call](https://calendly.com/patrickbaffour/coffeechat)